MileHacker Logo

 Bundeli Roti & Dal Bafla

 Bundeli Roti is a staple wheat-based flatbread.
-Dal Bafla, or Dal Pooda, comprises baked or fried wheat balls having rich lentil (dal) preparation and ghee.
+Dal Bafla, or Dal Pooda, comprises baked or deep-fried wheat balls having rich lentil (dal) preparation and ghee.
 A Bundelkhandi specialty.

-Find Bundeli Roti everywhere; look for Dal Bafla in local restaurants.
+Find Bundeli Roti everywhere; look for Dal Bafla in local eateries.

 Poha & Aloo Tikki